The Baobab route

 Drive: 6 hours

-Continue for 2 hours / 65 km on a rough dirt track to Kirindy.
+The RN34/RN35 is an asphalt road and in a reasonable state.
 En route, you will pass the Avenue de Baobabs and the Baobabs Amoureux.

 Start: Kirindy Reserve